 - Test assorted temperatures.
 In some cases a warmed cup of water is more soothing than an icy one.
 You can even try heating up juice and other beverages to determine if they’re more appealing, or offer popsicles.

-The experienced Brentwood in home care team at Stay Home Care is adept in creative ways to help seniors stay hydrated, and in monitoring fluid intake to ensure enough fluids are consumed every day.
-Contact us at 615-964-7726 to find out how we can help enhance the health of senior loved ones throughout Brentwood, TN and the surrounding communities, right in the convenience and familiarity of home.
-We provide in home care services throughout Wilson, Robertson, Sumner, Davidson, Rutherford, Williamson, and Cheatham Counties in Tennessee.
+The experienced elder care team at Stay Home Care is adept in creative ways to help seniors stay hydrated, and in monitoring fluid intake to ensure enough fluids are consumed every day.
+Contact us at 615-964-7726 to find out how we can help enhance the health of senior loved ones with care at home in Nashville, TN or any of the surrounding communities.